lf-edge/eve/docs/ECO-METADATA.md

 }
 ```

+The underlying structure, used by EVE to store the information and output it as JSON,
+is named `WwanMetrics` and can be found in [zedroutertypes.go](../pkg/pillar/types/zedroutertypes.go).

 The endpoint returns a list of entries, one for every cellular modem, with the modem's
 logical label (from the device model) used as a reference.
+Just like in the
-The physical connection between
+[WWAN status API endpoint](#wwan-status-api-endpoint), the physical connection between
-the device and the modem is described by the provided physical addresses.
-For example,
+the device and the cellular modem is described by the `physical-addrs` structure.
-`physical-addrs.usb` is a USB address in the format `<BUS>:[<PORT>]` (with nested ports
-separated by dots), identifying the USB port through which the modem is connected with the device.

-Packet statics contain RX/TX packet/byte counters (all uint64) as recorded by the modem itself.
+Packet statics contain RX/TX packet/byte counters (all `uint64`) as recorded by the modem itself.
-This may differ from the Linux kernel counters (from `networkMetric` proto message) if for example
+This may differ from the Linux kernel counters (from `networkMetric` proto message) if, for example,
 some packets were dropped by the modem.

 Cellular signal strength is described using multiple different measurements: